Greenway Health: Telehealth

 In August 2020, Greenway announced the launch of Greenway Telehealth™, a new virtual care solution, in partnership with Twilio, a cloud communications platform company.
 Developed to meet the demand for virtual care resulting from the COVID-19 pandemic, this HIPAA-compliant solution is available to both of Greenway’s EHRs, Intergy and Prime Suite.

 Awards

 In March 2021, Greenway was featured on a list of “Telehealth Companies to Know” by Becker’s Hospital Review, a publication for healthcare decision-makers.
 In February 2020, independent industry research firm Frost & Sullivan named Greenway the winner of its 2020 North American Ambulatory Revenue Cycle Management Customer Value Leadership Award, citing Greenway’s ability to “help customers achieve sustained and long-term revenue gains.”
 Shortly thereafter, the company was named a Gold Winner in the Company Rethinking of the Year category of the Golden Bridge Awards.

 Business News Daily named Intergy the Most Flexible EMR, as well as the Best Customizable Practice Management Software, in its Best Electronic Medical Record (EMR) Software of 2020 report.

+In March 2023, Greenway Health’s Intergy Practice Management (PM) solution ranked in the top five as a 2023 'Best in KLAS' Overall Physician Practice Vendor.